alexiusacademia/masteral-advanced-concrete-design/Notes/Notes - Advanced Design of Reinforced Concrete.md

 1. Stage 1 (Figure 3.2 - a) - shows linear stress distribution in compression down to tension zone.
 This is also known as *elastic-uncrack stage*.
 2. Stage 2 (Figure 3.2 - b) - shows a nonlinear stress distribution and that neutral axis goes higher towards compression zone.
 This is known as *elastic-crack stage* where concrete in tension area has already reached its cracking capacity.
 3. Stage 3 (Figure 3.2 - c) - neutral axis has moved higher as cracks at the bottom grows.
-This is also the *inelastic stage*.
+This is known as the *inelastic stage*.